-If you lived in Colombia instead of United States, you would:
+If you moved to Colombia from the United States, you would:

 MAKE 79% LESS MONEY EVERY YEAR

 COLOMBIA ($11,100.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Colombia, that number is $11,100.00 per capita.